jillesvangurp/jsonj/README.md

 Note. always check for the latest version.
 I do not always update the readme.

 For Java 7 and earlier, use the 1.x releases.
-2.x is Java 8 only because of the integration with the new Streams API in java 8.
+2.x is Java 8 only because of the integration with the new Streams API in java 8 as well as some other new language features that are used.

 # Features

-The purpose of the JsonJ framework is to allow you to write code that manipulates json data structures, that has a low amount of verbosity compared to other frameworks.
+The purpose of the JsonJ framework is to allow you to write code that manipulates json data structures that has a low amount of verbosity compared to other frameworks.

 The JsonJ API has been finetuned over several years of using it for real work.
 I have done my best to eliminate the need for any code that feels like it is overly repetitive or verbose (aka the *DRY principle*).
 Any time I write code using JsonJ that feels like I'm repeating myself, I fix it.